Sunbeam (Jacksonville): Business

 Ira Koger developed the suburban office park in 1957 as Midtown Centre.

 Koger Properties purchased 853 acre for development, south of Baymeadows Road and bounded by Philips Highway and I-95.
 The large size required the 1987 filing of a Development of Regional Impact (DRI) as defined in Section 380.06 of the Florida Statutes.
-Koger Baymeadows was developed from 1988-98, accessed from Baymeadows Road with seven buildings he named Osborn, Gunti, Jackson, Hamilton, DeSoto, Nassau and Suwannee.
+Koger Baymeadows was developed from 1988 to 1998, accessed from Baymeadows Road with seven buildings he named Osborn, Gunti, Jackson, Hamilton, DeSoto, Nassau and Suwannee.

 LNR Partners purchased the property from Koger prior to 2000 and renamed it Freedom Commerce Centre.

 Crocker Partners acquired the 54-acre office park in late 2012, rebranding it as Prominence.

 NeoVerde-St. Johns LLC, a Dallas partnership, bought 629 acres in Freedom Commerce in 2013 from the Goodman Company for $12.5 million.
 That land was placed in the Lower St. Johns Mitigation Bank through the St. Johns River Water Management District.

 The remaining property contains businesses on the East side of Philips Highway including the Regal 20 movie theater, businesses and restaurants; business park components such as common areas, roads and ponds; approximately 10 acres still undeveloped; and other conservation land.

 In July 2024 Dream Finders Homes acquired the 68-acre, 754,691 sqft office campus for $22 million.
 Dream Finders requested approval to demolish the office space prior to construction of 204 townhomes.